wheelercj/find-restic-anchor/README.md

 5242880     /home/chris/Documents/backups/Firefox bookmarks/2025-05-16-places.sqlite
 ```

 Files are ordered by increasing bytes.
+If you don't enter two snapshot IDs, the latest two snapshots will be used.
 This script uses [environment variables](https://restic.readthedocs.io/en/stable/040_backup.html#environment-variables).

 Find-restic-anchor only lists files that were added or changed, not files that were removed or unchanged.
-You could use [`restic ls latest --long --sort size`](https://restic.readthedocs.io/en/stable/045_working_with_repos.html#listing-files-in-a-snapshot) if you want to see the size of every file in the latest snapshot including ones that didn't change, but that won't answer the question of why the latest backup was different.
+You could use [`restic ls latest --long --sort size`](https://restic.readthedocs.io/en/stable/045_working_with_repos.html#listing-files-in-a-snapshot) if you want to see the size of every file in the latest snapshot including ones that didn't change, but that won't answer the question of why the backup was different.

 Large files being backed up is not the only possible reason a backup took longer than normal, but this script can rule out the possibility if nothing else.